boschresearch/blech/README.md

 ```
 To build the project, you need `.NetCore` installed.
 Go to the Microsoft website and follow their instructions to install the latest stable `.NetCore` available for your operating system.

-Navigate to the folder where you have checked out the Blech repository, by default it is called `blech`.
-It should contain the file `BlechBoxNetCore.sln`.
+Navigate to the folder where you have checked out the BlechBox project.
+It should contain the file `Blech.sln`.
 Now you have choices:
-  * For a simple **debug build** got to your repository and run
+  * For a simple **debug build** run
     ```
     dotnet build
     ```